nocomplexity/0complexity/goals.rst

 - All principles stated SHOULD provide input to steer developments within all types of business and for a wide range of IT architectures and design projects.

-- The stated principles SHOULD be practicable usable over multiple disciplines and domains.
+- The stated principles SHOULD be practically usable over multiple disciplines and domains.

 We know we aim high, but life is too short for wasting time on designing over engineered systems and we all SHOULD do better things than simplifying complex systems.